-$ENGLISH\ AS\ A\ SECOND\ LANGUAGE\ 005B\ -\ COLLEGE\ ESL\ V:\ READING\ AND\ VOCABULARY\ (CSU)\ -\ 3.00\ \ UNITS$
+ENGLISH AS A SECOND LANGUAGE 005B - COLLEGE ESL V: READING AND VOCABULARY (CSU) - 3.00 UNITS

 PREREQUISITE: Successful completion of ESL 4B or appropriate placement score.
-ADVISORY: Concurrent enrollment in ESL 5A and Speech 72 (see the Speech section for more information.)
-Students at high intermediate ESL level receive instruction in reading and vocabulary skills to prepare them for college work.
+ADVISORY: Concurrent enrollment in ESL 5A-Students at the high intermediate ESL level receive instruction in reading and vocabulary skills to prepare them for college work.